ynyamchuluun/honors-thesis/README.md

 This repository accompanies **Yesui Nyamchuluun’s Honors Thesis (University of Minnesota, 2025)** titled
 > *“State-Dependent Fiscal Policy Effects: ARIMA-Based Bootstrap Meets Local Projections.”*
+>
+(Step-by-step replication at the bottom of the file)

 The project replicates and extends the econometric framework of **Jordà, Schularick, and Taylor (2020)** (*Journal of Monetary Economics*), translating their Stata-based IV–Local Projection (IV–LP) design into a fully transparent, reproducible **Python implementation**.
 It introduces an **ARIMA-based bootstrap** procedure to evaluate finite-sample inference robustness in estimating fiscal multipliers across different business-cycle regimes.